JuanCantu1/DSP-System-for-Trumpet-Audio-Enhancement/README.md

 ### 🎼 C-Scale Simulation Comparison

-We tested the DSP using a synthetic **C scale** played by a trumpet-like tone.
+We tested the DSP using a **real trumpet C scale recording** sourced from an online performance.
+The `.wav` was converted to `.mem` and processed through our Verilog DSP chain.

 #### 🔉 Input/Output Files